100 Notable alumni of

 -

-Shaquil Akeem Barrett is an American professional football linebacker for the Tampa Bay Buccaneers of the National Football League (NFL).
+Shaquil Akeem Barrett is an American former professional football linebacker.
 He played college football for the Nebraska–Omaha Mavericks before transferring to the Colorado State Rams.
 Barrett was signed by the Denver Broncos as an undrafted free agent after the 2014 NFL draft.
 After five seasons with the Broncos, including winning Super Bowl 50, he signed with the Tampa Bay Buccaneers.
 Barrett's level of play increased, making the Pro Bowl and All-Pro teams in 2019 after leading the league in sacks, and in 2021 won Super Bowl LV, recording a sack in the game.
-He signed with the Miami Dolphins in 2024 before retiring from football shortly after.
+He signed with the Miami Dolphins in 2024 before briefly retiring from football, later returning to the Buccaneers and confirming in 2025 that he was "100 percent done for good" with the NFL.

 -